SameeraKota/Consumer-Goods-SQL-Project-/README.md

 4. fact_manufacturing_cost: contains the cost incurred in the production of each product
 5. fact_pre_invoice_deductions: contains pre-invoice deductions information for each product
 6. fact_sales_monthly: contains monthly sales data for each product.

+Tools Used:

+SQL: I wrote queries to get information from the database using aggregate functions, subqueries, joining tables, CTEs and window functions.
+Power BI: I used this tool to turn the data into interactive charts and graphs, making it easy to understand.
+PowerPoint: I put together a presentation to share the insights.